jordanrrice/jordanrrice.github.io/Netflix.md

 ### 4. Using Tableau, create graphics to clearly communicate information to potential end users.

-Example shots pulled from dashboard linked below:
+Example screenshots pulled from dashboard below:

 When the Country Map is used as a filter within the dashboard, selecting the United States for example can show you breakdowns on information like # of Works created by year or by director.
 (Notice some popular names for the Directors from the US!)